C2SM-RCM/emiproc/joss/paper.md

 Example: the `group_categories` function regroups an inventory with a given set of source categories to a new inventory with another set of categories, based on a mapping provided by the user.
-This is useful to reduce the number of categories simulated or to use a standardized set of categories such as the GNFR (Groupped Nomenclature For Reporting) sectors from [@emep_guidelines].
+This is useful to reduce the number of sources simulated or to use a standardized set of categories such as the GNFR (Gridded Nomenclature For Reporting) sectors from [@emep_guidelines].

 ## Grid
-As inventories and models always come on different grids, `emiproc` defines a grid and projection through the `Grid` object.
+As inventories and models use different grids, `emiproc` defines a grid and projection through the `Grid` object.
 Many use cases are covered by the `RegularGrid` child class, which represents a standard latitude-longitude grid.
 On the other hand, users of models with more complex geometries can define their own grid.

-Example: The ICON Model [@IconRelease01] is simulated on an icosahedral grid composed of triangular grid cells instead of rectangular.
+Example: The ICON Model [@IconRelease01] uses an icosahedral grid composed of triangular grid cells instead of rectangular ones.
 For this model, `emiproc` provides an `ICON_grid` object.

 Functions in `emiproc` can then perform various operations on these `Grid` objects.